How will hep C affect me?

 Dry mouth and mouth ulcers

-Type 2 diabetes (non-insulin dependent) is more common among people with hep C than among the general population.[ii]
-It can lead to nerve damage and disease of the kidneys and heart, as well as eye disorders, stroke and serious skin ulcers.
+Type 2 diabetes (non-insulin dependent) is more common among people with hep C than the general population.
+It can lead to nerve damage, kidney disease, heart disease, eye disorders, stroke and serious skin ulcers [viii].

-Hep C can be linked to other health problems including blood, kidney and skin conditions, and disorders of the lymph and nervous systems.
+There are also other, less common symptoms that can occur, including blood, kidney and skin conditions, and disorders of the lymph and nervous systems.